aiidateam/aiida-core/docs/source/reference/command_line.rst

-      --first-name NONEMPTYSTRING     First name of the user.  [required] --last-name NONEMPTYSTRING      Last name of the user.  [required] --institution NONEMPTYSTRING    Institution of the user.  [required] --db-engine [postgresql_psycopg2]
+      --first-name NONEMPTYSTRING     First name of the user.  [required] --last-name NONEMPTYSTRING      Last name of the user.  [required] --institution NONEMPTYSTRING    Institution of the user.  [required] --create-db / --reuse-db        Determines if the setup should look for an existing database (needs to be provided with the `--db-name` option) or if it always creates a new one (using a default or creating names on the fly if the provided `--db-name` already exists).  [default: create-db]
+      --db-engine [postgresql_psycopg2]
                                       Engine to use to connect to the database.
       --db-backend [core.psql_dos]    Database backend to use.